LitWits Printables for

 use clues to identify a theme

-Worksheets stand alone, but if you'd like to integrate them with hands-on activities and valuable discussions, check out our free page of Creative Teaching Ideas for Roll of Thunder, Hear My Cry:
+Worksheets stand alone, but if you'd like to integrate them with hands-on activities and valuable discussions, check out our free page of Creative Teaching Ideas for Roll of Thunder, Hear My Cry.

 7 INTERACTIVE WORKSHEETS